 EU PhD students

-Students who are normally resident in the EU but not in the UK are eligible for EPSRC studentships as above (both PhD and MSc), but the awards in such cases at present only cover the course fees, not maintenance stipends, except where such a student has been residing in the UK for the previous 3 years.
+Students who are normally resident in the EU but not in the UK are eligible for EPSRC studentships but the awards in such cases at present only cover the course fees, not maintenance stipends, except where such a student has been residing in the UK for the previous 3 years.
 Application can be made simply by indicating EPSRC as a potential source of funding on your application for admission to the programme.
 For exceptionally strong PhD applicants the School may additionally offer a maintenance stipend.

-We also have a number of School Scholarships available to UK/EU students which cover all course fees and will provide a stipend for maintenance of £13,726 per annum.
+We also have a number of School Scholarships available to UK/EU students which cover all course fees and will provide a stipend for maintenance of around £14,777 per annum (18/19).
 These scholarships are initially awarded for three and a half years, subject to satisfactory progress.